briglx/slurp_blog/README.rst

 Use
 ==========

+Pull down the latest post and images with the flowing:

+.. code-blco:: bash

+    python main.py --blog_url BLOG_URL --year 2021

 Blog slurp doesn't provide too many options.
 You can list them by running `python main.py -h`:

 .. code-block:: python